morganstanley/modern-cpp-kafka/doc/KafkaProducerQuickStart.md

 Note, the default created topic may be not what you want (e.g, with `default.replication.factor=1` configuration as default, etc), thus causing other unexpected problems.

-### What will happen after `ack` timeout?

-If an ack failed to be received within `MESSAGE_TIMEOUT_MS`, an exception would be thrown for a KafkaSyncSend, or, an error code would be received by the delivery callback for a KafkaAsyncProducer.

 ### How to enhance the sending performance?

 Enlarging the default `BATCH_NUM_MESSAGES` and `LINGER_MS` might improve message batching, thus enhancing the throughput.